loda-lang/loda-programs/programs/oeis/list1.md

 * [A180446](http://oeis.org/A180446) ([L07 program](A180446.asm)): Number of non-pentagonal numbers <= n.
 * [A180447](http://oeis.org/A180447) ([L06 program](A180447.asm)): n appears 3n+1 times.
 * [A180486](http://oeis.org/A180486) ([L04 program](A180486.asm)): Ceiling(A179896 / n) for n > 0 and remainder <> 0.
+* [A180569](http://oeis.org/A180569) ([L14 program](A180569.asm)): The Wiener index of the P_3 x P_n grid, where P_m is the path graph on m nodes.
+The Wiener index of a connected graph is the sum of distances between all unordered pairs of nodes in the graph.
 * [A180577](http://oeis.org/A180577) ([L21 program](A180577.asm)): The Wiener index of the windmill graph D(6,n).
 The windmill graph D(m,n) is the graph obtained by taking n copies of the complete graph K_m with a vertex in common (i.e., a bouquet of n pieces of K_m graphs).
 * [A180579](http://oeis.org/A180579) ([L24 program](A180579.asm)): The Wiener index of the Dutch windmill graph D(5,n) (n>=1).
 * [A180592](http://oeis.org/A180592) ([L05 program](A180592.asm)): Digital root of 2n.